lupyuen/lupyuen.github.io/src/testbot.md

     TODO: Pic of Multiple Test Controllers

-    (Too bad we don't have solution for swapping SD Cards)
+    (Too bad we don't have a solution for Swapping SD Cards)

 # What's Next